rahulreddy062/WindowsForms/README.md

 - Method name is static void main()
 3. The file name that displays the main form is frmMain.cs
 4. The constructor call for the main form is InitializeComponent
+5. The main form is derived from the Form class using the inheritance concept.